MDC Designation of Area for Building Emergency Management

-On 19 August 2022, a local State of Emergency was declared for the Marlborough District and this remains in place.
+On 19 August 2022, a local State of Emergency was declared for the Marlborough District.

 On 20 August, Civil Defence Emergency Management decided to designate, under the Building Act 2004, an area in the Marlborough District to manage buildings that have been affected by land damage as a result of the severe weather event.